 In a delightful and richly appointed setting of Victorian splendor among the upper classes, Carlin and Set Designer Kent Dorsey have created an outdoor veranda in sunlight on the Rhine, a rich landlord’s elegant paneled library, and a luxurious period parlor to send the comedy soaring.

-The one outsider, the guy who blows the whistle on the pretentious middle class, the shabby worker who collects the rents for his employer, Sartorius—is none other than the slimy Lickcheese (uproarious, magnificent Howard Swain).
+The one outsider, the guy who blows the whistle on the pretentious middle class, the shabby worker who collects the rents for his employer, Sartorius—is none other than slimy Lickcheese (uproarious, magnificent Howard Swain).
 Lickcheese blows the whistle on his boss.
 Swain deserves every award in the book for his degraded Lickcheese.
-Later on, Lickcheese is transformed—in a fur-bedecked costume that steals the show along with Swain’s comic genius.
+Later on, Lickcheese is transformed—in a fur-bedecked coat that steals the show along with Swain’s comic genius.

 Ah! but Shaw raises one big obstacle: What happens when you “Follow the Money”?
-Like a good socialist, the always reliable comic genius George Bernard Shaw follows the money when marriage looms.
+Like a good socialist, the reliable comic genius George Bernard Shaw follows the money when marriage looms.

 The money comes from investments in shady property, exploiting the poverty of those who live meagerly in London’s slums—and so, Shaw’s game is on.
 How will Trench deal with the exposure of his future father-in-law’s deep pockets?
 How will Blanche and Trench deal with even more revelations about their own incomes?